amirhagai/mmrotate/README.md

 - **Strong baseline and State of the art**

-  The toolbox provides strong baselines and state-of-the-art methods in rotated object detection.
+and state-of-the-art methods in rotated object detection.

 </details>